Ahmed-Abouzeid/MMSS/README.md

 # MMSS

-Python Implementation for the MMSS System for ISCRAM22 Submitted Manuscript Titled: Storytelling Simulation for Decision-Making Support to Mitigate Misinformation on Social Media
+Python Implementation for the MMSS System: Storytelling Simulation for Decision-Making Support to Mitigate Misinformation on Social Media

 # Visualization